natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 3. Briefly **describe** what a non-blocking or asynchronous system call is, and how using this approach could improve the application's responsiveness.
 4. Suggest a **practical** approach to fix this issue and clearly explain why your solution would resolve the problem.

+{:.highlight}
-**Hints**:
+> **Hints**:
-* Blocking vs non-blocking: *what's the key difference?*
+> * Blocking vs non-blocking: *what's the key difference?*
-* Consider what happens when the UI thread is waiting for an operation to finish.
+> * Consider what happens when the UI thread is waiting for an operation to finish.
-* Is there a way to let the download happen "in the background"?
+> * Is there a way to let the download happen "in the background"?
-* Think about threads or asynchronous mechanisms you might know.
+> * Think about threads or asynchronous mechanisms you might know.
 We will learn more about this in the weeks to come.

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 A **blocking** system call is one that causes the calling process or thread to **pause** execution until the requested operation fully completes.
 In the given scenario, an example is the *file download operation*.
 When the GUI program initiates a blocking network or file-read operation, the application's main thread is halted and waits for the operation to finish before continuing execution.